TheHive-Project/CortexDocs/analyzer_requirements.md

 This analyzer comes in only one flavor.

 No configuration is required.
 It can be used out of the box.

-### URLhaus
-Search domains, URLs or hashes on [URLhaus](https://urlhaus.abuse.ch/), a service run by Abuse.ch.

-This analyzer comes in only one flavor.

-#### Requirements
-By default, the results will be cached for 3600 seconds (1 hour).
-If you need to change the default value, see the `cache.duration` parameter.
-You must also define the path where the cached data will be stored as value for the `cache.root` parameter.

 ### Virusshare
 Check whether a file or hash is available on [VirusShare.com](https://virusshare.com/).